smilers/windows-itpro-docs/windows/configuration/keyboard-filter/index.md

 ## Keyboard scan codes and layouts

 When a key is pressed on a physical keyboard, the keyboard sends a scan code to the keyboard driver.
 The driver then sends the scan code to the OS and the OS converts the scan code into a virtual key based on the current active layout.
 The layout defines the mapping of keys on the physical keyboard, and has many variants.
 A key on a keyboard always sends the same scan code when pressed, however this scan code can map to different virtual keys for different layouts.
-For example, in the English (United States) keyboard layout, the key to the right of the P key maps to “{“.
-However, in the Swedish (Sweden) keyboard layout, the same key maps to “Å”.
+For example, in the English (United States) keyboard layout, the key to the right of the P key maps to `{`.
+However, in the Swedish (Sweden) keyboard layout, the same key maps to `Å`.

 Keyboard Filter can block keys either by the scan code or the virtual key.
 Blocking keys by the scan code is useful for custom keyboards that have special scan codes that don't translate into any single virtual key.
 Blocking keys by the virtual key is more convenient because it's easier to read and Keyboard Filter suppresses the key correctly even when the location of the key changes because of a layout change.